-In the mid-sixties China entered a new phase which the Party called the 'Great Socialist Cultural Revolution'.
-In a three-volume work published in the autumn of 1966 it was stated that, 'The victory of the socialist revolution does not mean the end to a class society or to the class struggle'.
-The authors went on to say that after the proletariat had established its power through a political victory, there were other struggles to be fought in the fields of culture, literature, art, philosophy, life-style and everyday conduct.
+In the early sixties China entered a new phase which the Party called the "Great Socialist Cultural Revolution".
+In a three volume work published in the autumn of 1966, it was stated that, "The victory of the socialist revolution does not mean the end to a class society or to the class struggle."
+The authors went on to say that after the proletariat had established it's power through a political victory, there were other struggles to be fought; in the fields of culture, literature, art, philosophy, life-style and everyday conduct.
 It was because of this that China had been involved in inter-class struggle on the cultural front since 1949.

 This is a typical example of Bolshevik mystification: there had not been a socialist revolution and power was not in the hands of the proletariat.
 Instead there had been a bourgeois revolution which, as a result of specific historical circumstances, had been carried out by the peasantry.
 It had taken the form of state capitalism and had subsequently evolved a very unusual ideology.
 This ideology required a presentation of the facts in such a manner as to imply that, from the outset, the capitalist nature of the revolution had rapidly become socialist.
-This sleight of hand boils down to the fact in China, as in Russia, state capitalism is presented as 'socialism' and the power of the Party as 'the dictatorship of the proletariat'.
+This sleight of hand boils down to the fact in China, as in Russia, state capitalism is presented as 'socialism' and the power of the Party as "the dictatorship of the proletariat".

-The new ideology also develops the false idea that, after its allegedly political victory, the working class has yet other victories to win.
+The new ideology also develops the false idea that, after it's allegedly political victory, the working class has yet other victories to win.
 But the real power of the working class, as of any other class, does not lie in political institutions but is of a social nature.
 It implies above all a revolution in the relations of production, associated with a revolution in all other relationships.
-In China the relations of production changed.
+In China, the relations of production changed.
 Feudalism was replaced by capitalism.
 As earlier in Europe, one system of exploitation was replaced by another.
 As long as revolutions in relations of production only result in one form of exploitation replacing another, they will result in the emergence of institutionalised political power.
 When a change in the relations of production does away with exploitation, political power will cease to exist.
 One cannot speak of political domination by the proletariat where the proletariat is still exploited.
 Once the proletariat frees itself, all forms of exploitation and of class domination will cease.

-The concept according to which the 'political power of the proletariat must be used to win victory in the cultural field' is based on a fundamental misunderstanding of the link between relations of production on the one hand and political and cultural relations on the other.
-These wrong ideas arose from the fact that the respective roles of the social and economic infrastructure of society and of its political and cultural superstructure were reversed.
+The conept according to which the 'political power of the proletariat must be used to win victory in the cultural field' is based on a fundamental misunderstanding of the link between relations of production on the one hand, and political and cultural relations on the other.
+These wrong ideas arose from the fact that the respective roles of the social and exonomic infrastructure of society and of it's political and cultural superstructure were reversed.

-Cultural and economic changes are not brought about by the instrument of politics but come about when the economic foundations of society are being transformed.
-The opposite is learnt if-as is the case of Russia and China-reality too is violated and wage-slavery is presented as the opposite of what it really is.
-The 'Great Socialist Cultural Revolution', we would stress, had nothing to do with socialism.
-Nor was it in any real sense a revolution.
+Cultural and economic changes are not brought about by the instrument of politics, but where economic systems are being transformed, cultural and political changes are bound to occur.
+The "Great Socialist Cultural Revolution" had nothing to do with socialism nor was it in any real sense a revolution.